File Claim With Other Driver’s Insurance

 How to File an Insurance Claim

 Right after the accident, review your policy coverage to determine if you qualify for an insurance claim.
 Filing an insurance claim requires numerous documentation and investigation.
-Follow these steps to ensure smooth and fast filing of an insurance claim.
+Follow these steps to ensure the smooth and fast filing of an insurance claim.

 Contact your insurance company to register the claim as soon as possible.
 Take note that claim registration has a statute of limitation deadline.
-Deadlines vary by state and the insurance company.
+Deadlines vary by state and insurance company.